Amplus acquires rooftop solar projects from Sterling and Wilson

-New Delhi, April 13 (IANS) Distributed solar energy company Amplus Solar, Asia's has acquired 17 On-site operational solar projects from Sterling and Wilson totalling 7.2 MW.
+New Delhi: Distributed solar energy company Amplus Solar, Asia's has acquired 17 On-site operational solar projects from Sterling and Wilson totalling 7.2 MW.

 Spread over Haryana, Punjab, Madhya Pradesh, Rajasthan, Maharashtra, Telangana and Karnataka, these 17 projects have been supplying solar power to 13 leading Industrial, Commercial, and Institutional customers.